flatironinstitute/sciware/17_FICluster/main.md

     fn_list=$1

     # the job array index
+    # the task ID is automatically set by
     i=$SLURM_ARRAY_TASK_ID

     # get the line of the file belonging to this job
+    # make sure your `sbatch --array=1-X` command uses 1 as the starting index
     fn=$(sed -n "${i}p" ${fn_list})

     echo "About to process $fn"